ahamez/protox/README.md

 # Types Mapping

-The following table shows how Protobuf types are mapped to Elixir ones.
+The following table shows how Protobuf types are mapped to Elixir's ones.

 Protobuf   | Elixir
 -----------|--------------